 - Rice flour – a filler used to fill the rest of the capsule

-But if you’re working on optimizing brain health, why consider a supplement with unnecessary, unhealthy “extra ingredients” in the first place?
+But lately I’ve noticed new companies entering the dietary supplement market who avoid “other ingredients” all together.
+The thing is if you’re working on optimizing brain health, why consider a supplement with unnecessary, unhealthy “extra ingredients” in the first place?

 The best nootropic supplements on the market have no extra ingredients.
-Or stacks like Mind Lab Pro, or the Performance Lab® line of supplements, include only tapioca-based Plantcaps® capsules in their “extra ingredients” list.
+Opti Nutra® has been a leader in this market with Mind Lab Pro, and the Performance Lab® line of supplements, which include only tapioca-based Nutricaps® capsules in their “other ingredients” list.

 Do your best to get nootropic supplements with no “extra ingredients”.
 Or with one or two wholefood-based ingredients if the manufacturer can provide a good reason why they’re in there.